nologic/blog/_posts/2017-03-19-travel-safe.md

 firmware/rootfs:        Squashfs filesystem, little endian, version 4.0, 5566433 bytes, 1105 inodes, blocksize: 131072 bytes, created: Tue Feb 14 00:36:10 2017
 ```

 `rootfs` looks promising because it is a *Squashfs* filesystem, so this file probably lands up on the flash drive of the device.
-Looking at the kernel we can also get some information about when it as built and the kind of architecture we should expect.
+Looking at the kernel we can also get some information about when it was built and the kind of architecture we should expect.
 So, let's mount the filesystem and peek inside.

 ```
 mike@ubuntu:~/blog_firmware$ tree -h --dirsfirst -L 3 --filelimit 20 ./rootfs.mount/